MegumiSharp/MegumiSharp/README.md

 ###

-<p align="left">I'm Gaetano Simone Enselmi — but please call me by my second name, Simone.  <br>I'm a Computer Science student at the University of Bari “Aldo Moro”, passionate about software development and currently exploring the world of artificial intelligence.<br><br>I'm sharpening my skills in **Python**, **SQL**, and **web development** as I prepare for upcoming job opportunities in the next few months, while also working on my personal portfolio (coming soon!).<br><br>I'm always open to learning new things and collaborating on exciting projects 🚀</p>
+<p align="left">I'm Gaetano Simone Enselmi — but please call me by my second name, Simone.  <br>I'm a Computer Science student at the University of Bari “Aldo Moro”, passionate about software development and currently exploring the world of artificial intelligence.<br><br>I'm sharpening my skills in <b>Python</b>, <b>SQL</b>, and <b>web development</b> as I prepare for upcoming job opportunities in the next few months, while also working on my personal portfolio (coming soon!).<br><br>I'm always open to learning new things and collaborating on exciting projects 🚀</p>

 ###